Djmoolya20/SKILLLAB_PROR-2026-ControlLoop/README.md

 ## 18.2 Technical Reflection

-What did you learn about:
-- electronics,
-- coding,
-- mechanisms,
-- fabrication,
-- integration?
 We learned a lot about how different parts of a system come together.
 On the electronics side, we understood how to connect sensors, motors, and controllers properly and the importance of stable wiring and power.
 In coding, we worked on writing logic that reacts to real-time sensor data and controls the system accordingly.

 From a mechanism point of view, we saw how motor speed directly affects the movement and behavior of the car.
 There wasn’t much fabrication involved since the base was ready, but we did work on proper placement and connections of components.